Rchungye/ExpiryPal/README.md

 # ExpiryPal

 ExpiryPal is a system designed to help users manage their stored groceries and reduce food waste by tracking expiration dates.
-The platform combines a user-friendly interface, backend services, machine learning and FCM to deliver timely notifications and updates about grocery item
+The platform combines a user-friendly interface, backend services, machine learning and FCM to deliver timely notifications

 ## Technologies Used